Cost of VA Staff & Labor

-This FAQ briefly describes the four sources of employment costs: Federal salary schedules, the VA general ledger (FMS), the Managerial Cost Accounting (MCA), and the VA payroll system (PAID).
+This page briefly describes the four sources of employment costs: Federal salary schedules, the VA general ledger (FMS), the Managerial Cost Accounting (MCA) System, VA Corporate Data Warehouse (CDW), and the VA payroll system (HR-PAS, formerly called PAID).
 It also explains the creation and use of applied hourly compensation rates.

 Employment Cost Sources

 If an employee's grade and step is known, the gross annual salary may be obtained from federal salary schedules.
 These schedules are available on the Office of Personnel Management (OPM) website.
 Note, in addition to a general wage table, the OPM web site also has tables for the geographic adjustment of wages.
 Employers also pay taxes, contribute to insurance premiums, and make other benefit payments.
 Researchers at the Palo Alto VA medical center estimate that these additional costs equal to 30% of an employee's salary.
 Thus, a reasonable estimate of annual employment costs is 130% of the gross annual salary.

 A more precise estimate may be obtained from the Financial Management System (FMS), also known as the VA general ledger.
 FMS reports all labor costs including benefits and employer contributions to taxes.
 Because FMS tallies the number of hours worked, the average cost per hour of work can also be determined.